yaquaholic/ScienceLogic-API/README.md

 ## Graphing SL1 data

 Any script starting with the word Graph does just that, graph data.
 I've included a few examples that hopefully deal with the various data structures that SL1 returns.
-You'll need pandas and matplotlib installed.
+You'll need pandas and matplotlib installed to to the graphs and I've used dominate to assist in html creation.

 ## Updating SL1